History of Zakynthos: Siege of Kefalonia (1500)

 Although the Venetians had made plans to take back Methoni, they decided after discussions with the Spanish, to advance on Kefalonia again.
-And so, by early November 1500, the Spanish-Venetian armada commanded by Gonzalo de Córdoba was anchored in the Kefalonian port of Argostoli whilst the Ottoman guard were holed up in the Castle of St George.
+And so, by November 1500, the Spanish-Venetian armada commanded by Gonzalo de Córdoba was anchored in the Kefalonian port of Argostoli whilst the Ottoman guard were holed up in the Castle of St George.
 On November 8 the siege began.
-Despite fierce resistance by the defenders, on 24 December 1500, the combined Spanish–Venetian forces took the castle of St George on Kefalonia and the few remaining Ottoman guards eventually surrendered.
+Despite fierce resistance by the defenders, in December 1500, the combined Spanish–Venetian forces took the castle of St George on Kefalonia and the few remaining Ottoman guards eventually surrendered.
 The Spanish fleet returned to their base Sicily but the Venetian naval forces carried on and recovered Lefkada.
 These two victories temporarily halted the Ottoman offensive on eastern Venetian territories.

 A company of Zakynthian Stradioti participated in the siege of Kefalonia under the command of Markos Sigouros.
 He had previously been recognised in previous Venetian battles.
 Markos Sigouros was one of the first to scale the walls of the Castle of St George; however, shortly after he was killed by an arrow to the heart.
 The Sigouros family was settled in Zakynthos during the rule of the Tocco family and embraced Orthodoxy; however, many of them had fled the island during the Ottoman raids of 1479.
 As a reward for Markos Sigouro's faithful service to Venice, she duly rewarded the Sigouros family with a fief, the title of baron and the restitution of their property that was appropriated after 1479.
 They would become one of the most prominent families in Zakynthian history.